|

 fact, it wasn't religious poetry on this occasion, it was a note to himself not

-to forget to pack the Ibuprofen on the morrow.
+to forget to pack the Ibuprofen for the next day.

 With